Paleis Het Loo Overview By Night Header

 23.502 m2

-The plans pay a lot of attention to sustainability.
-The client and project team have the ambition to obtain the BREEAM Excellent certificate.
+The plans pay much attention to sustainability.
+The ambition of the client and the project team is to achieve BREEAM Excellent certification.

 Our assignment

-In the basic design we have arrived at a high-quality building - despite the current monumental requirements of the old building from 1684 - with a healthy, pleasant indoor climate that is suitable for the art collection.
-The basic design also includes a central building-related power plant for both the electrotechnical and mechanical engineering installations.
-Goals relating to sustainability, central generation and aesthetic requirements have been maintained.
+For Paleis het Loo we designed a high-quality building with a healthy, pleasant indoor climate suitable for the art collection, taking into account the prevailing monumental requirements of the old building from 1684.
+The basic design also includes a central building energy plant for both the electrical and mechanical systems.
+Goals around sustainability, central generation and aesthetic requirements, have been maintained.

 The basic design includes the following:

-• Heat and cold generation using a soil storage installation;
+• Heat and cold generation using a soil storage system;

-• Museum climate in old and new spaces, but also in the group space;
+• Museum climate in old and new rooms, as well as in the group room;

-• Few or no sharp corners in the air duct system: no accumulation of dirt and also sufficient inspection hatches for easy cleaning;
+• Few to no sharp corners in the air duct system: no accumulation of dirt and also sufficient inspection hatches for easy cleaning;

 • Installations not in sight and preservation of characteristic and monumental elements;